Richard Spruce

 Richard Spruce (10 September 1817 – 28 December 1893) was an English botanist specializing in bryology.
-One of the great Victorian botanical explorers, Spruce spent 15 years exploring the Amazon from the Andes to its mouth, and was one of the first Europeans to visit many of the places where he collected specimens.
+One of the great Victorian botanical explorers, Spruce spent 15 years exploring the Amazon from the Andes to its mouth, and was one of the very first Europeans to observe many of the places where he collected specimens.
 Spruce discovered and named a number of new plant species, and corresponded with some of the leading botanists of the nineteenth century.

-Early life and Career
+Early life and career

 Richard Spruce was born near Ganthorpe, a small village near Castle Howard in Yorkshire.
-After training under his father, a local schoolmaster, Spruce began a career as a tutor and then as a mathematics master at St. Peter's School, York between 1839 and 1844.
+After training under his father, a local schoolmaster, Spruce began a career as a tutor and then as a mathematics master at St Peter's School in York between 1839 and 1844.

 Spruce started his botanical collecting in Yorkshire about 1833.
 In 1834, at age 16, he drew up a neatly written list of all of the plants he had found on trips around Ganthorpe, focusing on bryophytes.
 Arranged alphabetically and containing 403 species, the gathering and naming was Spruce's first major contribution to local botany.
 Three years later he had drawn up a "List of the Flora of the Malton District" containing 485 species of flowering plants.
 Several of Spruce's localities for the rarer plants are given in Henry Baines's Flora of Yorkshire, published in 1840.

 In 1842 Spruce visited Thomas Taylor, an Irish botanist who shared his interest in bryophytes.
 In 1844 his paper on "The Musci and Hepaticae of Teesdale", the result of a three-week excursion, showed his skill at locating and identifying rare species.
 In Baines's Flora of Yorkshire only four mosses were recorded from Teesdale.
 Spruce increased the record to 167 mosses and 41 hepaticae, of which six mosses and one liverwort were new to Britain.

 In April, 1845, he published in the London Journal of Botany descriptions of 23 new British mosses, about half of which he had discovered himself.
 That year he also published his "List of the Musci and Hepaticae of Yorkshire" in The Phytologist.
-The list included 48 mosses new to the English flora and 33 new to Yorkshire.
+The list included 48 mosses new to the English flora and a further 33 new to Yorkshire.